Trade Republic vs DEGIRO (2026):

 This is a topic most broker comparison pages skip.
 It matters for the price you actually get when buying.

 DEGIRO routes orders directly to exchanges — Tradegate, Euronext, Xetra, LSE, NYSE, and others.
-No payment for order flow.
+No payment for order flow, and this hasn’t changed.
 The fee you see is the fee you pay; exchange spreads are determined by real market liquidity, not a market maker.

 This makes DEGIRO’s total cost more transparent and easier to model.
-The 0.25% FX markup is published and predictable.
+The 0.25% FX markup is published and predictable — a contrast Trade Republic’s new model hasn’t yet matched with public data.

 Customer support